 I have never seen any of these actual plaques for sale, and in fact it’s only through the help of an Archive reader that I have this photo (many thanks, again!).
 I knew of its existence because it appears on the Cybis price list dated February 1988 but had no idea what it looked like.
 I was assuming that it either had applied flowers like the Four Seasons series, or was a molded-face plaque similar to the Moses, Holy Child, or Unicorn plaques…. so I was unprepared for the blatantly screen-printed appearance of this offering.

 The retail price for Nature’s Beauty on the 1988 price list was $1350 (a $155 increase from the issue price a year before.)
 It does not appear on their next price list, issued in February 1989.
 I would bet money on the fact that the intended edition of 500 never came remotely close to being completed, if indeed any were ever produced and sold at all.
 The studio probably had contracted with an outside freelance artist to paint the plaques on a special-order basis, especially since the studio had no full time in-house artists after January 1990.
 Perhaps a few were produced in 1987 and 1988 but I doubt there were more than that.
-If anyone has this plaque, I would love to include photos here; there is a direct contact form on the About the Cybis Archive page.
+If anyone has this plaque, I would love to include photos here; there is a contact form at the link below.

 But in the meantime I think the most likely scenario is that the Nature’s Beauty rose plaque was probably a failed experiment.

-(If you would like to see how a true completely hand-painted porcelain plaque was properly done, see the six Fort Royal Galleries plaques shown in the lower portion of this post.
-The other plaques in that post are dimensional but these were not, and was the sort of thing that Cybis was apparantly trying to do.
-Boehm of Malvern also issued a number of hand painted non-dimensional plaques during the 1970s; I will be examining those in a future post on my Chatsworth Lady site.)
+(If you would like to see how a true completely hand-painted porcelain plaque was properly done, see the six Fort Royal Galleries plaques shown in the lower portion of this post on my Connoisseur of Malvern site.
+The other plaques in that post are dimensional but the Fort Royal ones were not, and was the sort of thing that Cybis was apparantly attempting to do.)